ivyrrodrigo-hub/qa-freelancer-portfolio/README.md

 - severity and impact

 ## About Me
-Senior QA professional with strong experience in manual testing, API testing, defect investigation, Agile delivery, and cross-functional collaboration.
+QA professional with strong experience in manual testing, API testing, defect investigation, Agile delivery, and cross-functional collaboration.